jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 | 900   | Black (Heavy)             |
 | 950   | Extra Black (Ultra Black) |

-## opacity: 0 vs visibility: hidden
+## opacity: 0 vs. visibility: hidden

-- Elements with `opacity: 0` are still visible to screen readers and focusable, but elements with `visibility: hidden` aren't.
+- Elements with `opacity: 0` are still:
+    - clickable (will fire click events)
+    - focusable
+    - visible to screen readers
+- Elements with `visibility: hidden` don't do any of the above.

+## Negative transition/animation-delays

+A negative `transition-delay` or `animation-delay` will start the transition/animation partway through.
+For example, `transition-delay: -50ms` will start the transition at the 50ms mark.

 ## Transition from 0 to auto